If you’ve been looking into more eco-friendly cleaning products you might’ve come across the name soda crystals.

 Are soda crystals basically bicarbonate of soda?

-No, soda crystals and bicarbonate of soda are not the same things.
+No, soda crystals and bicarbonate of soda are not the same thing.
 Bicarbonate of soda is used in cooking and soda crystals are used in cleaning.
 They should not be mixed up!
 Here are some quick points to show how different these two products are:

 - Hydrated Sodium Carbonate